Following in the Footsteps of the Apostle Paul

 Today we continue our journey in the footsteps of Paul and his companions, Silas, Timothy, and Luke.
 On our way to Philippi we will pass through Apollonia and Amphipolis.
-In Philippi, we make our way to the riverside and spend time recalling Paul’s words to Lydia whose heart was opened to the Gospel.
+In Philippi, we make our way to the riverside and spend a few moments recalling Paul’s words to Lydia whose heart was opened to the Gospel.
 It was in this stream that Paul baptized her and welcomed her into the Christian community.
 In the baptistery dedicated to Lydia we join in singing praises as we are thrilled by the marvelous acoustics of the shrine.

 Following lunch, we make our way to the ancient city of Philippi, walking through the forum, seeing two major basilicas and a Roman theater.
 We pause at the prison cell of Paul and Silas and recall their words of salvation.
 Then we travel to the port city of Neapolis (Kavala), Greece's most picturesque mainland port.
 Paul arrived at this port when landing in Greece.
-Here we see a modern mosaic depicting Paul's vision and his arrival at Neapolis before returning to our hotel and dinner.
+Here we see a modern mosaic depicting Paul's vision and arrival at Neapolis before returning to our hotel and dinner.
 (B,L,D)

 Day 6 – Athens

 The architectural splendors of this ancient city are magnificent.
 We make our way to the world-renown Acropolis with its Propylaea entrance.
 As we stand before the Parthenon we can still hear the hammers striking stones of marble as reconstruction continues to maintain the wonder of this monument to man’s achievement.
-We also visit the Acropolis Museum and the Erechtheion before descending to the Areopagus (Mar's Hill) and read the sermon that Paul addressed to the Athenians of his day.
+We also visit the Acropolis Museum and the Erectheum before descending to the Areopagus (Mar's Hill) and read the sermon that Paul addressed to the Athenians of his day.
 From there we stroll through the Agora (ancient market place and center of Athenian public life).
 (B,L,D)

 Day 7 – Athens: Free Day